Last Updated on

 Assisted Hatching Day 5 Embryos

-When an embryo reaches the blastocyst stage of development, it stretches and thins the zona pellucida, ultimately hatching out of it just before implantation.
-At our North Cyprus fertility center, assisted hatching has been developed to overcome a potential implantation failure.
+When an embryo reaches the blastocyst stage of development, it stretches and thins the zona pellucida, ultimately hatching out of it before implantation takes place.
+At our North Cyprus IVF centre, assisted hatching has been developed to overcome a potential implantation failure.
 By making a small opening in the zona, “naked” fully-hatched blastocysts are prepared for immediate implantation.
 Our findings suggest a distinct benefit of fully-hatched blastocysts in terms of implantation when compared to day-5 embryos that were left to hatch out on themselves.

 Does Assisted Hatching Improve Implantation Rates